 - More heavily discounted: Has been available for much longer (launched in September 2001).

-Reasons to prefer the Panasonic Lumix DMC-GM5:
+Arguments in favor of the Panasonic Lumix DMC-GM5:

 - More detail: Has more megapixels (15.8 vs 4.1MP), which boosts linear resolution by 91%.